Prepare for N.C. Licensure and Improve School and Student Outcomes

 Guided by Expert Faculty

-The faculty in the online Master’s in Educational Leadership program focus on the reality of the modern school environment and how you can change it for the better.
+The faculty in the Master of Arts in Educational Leadership online program focus on the reality of the modern school environment and how you can change it for the better.

 Each member of our faculty brings extensive experience and is a real-world practitioner well versed in the modern-day challenges schools face.